 Goal: Maintain a high quality experience that is recognized by its customers, industry peers, and regional stakeholders for its excellence during a period of major reconstruction in and around the Gateway Arch.
-Objective: Improve service quality Strategy Action Steps Performance Measurements Understand our customers' expectations and take steps to exceed them Due to limited capacity and amenities available to visitors, the Gateway Arch Visitor Center will require a timed-ticket for entry Update the Arch Tram Transportation System by replacing the Motor Generator Sets Redesign "Journey to the Top" load zones to focus on park themes, lower maintenance costs, and improved pre-boarding processes Enhance the customer experience of the product Increase efficiency of the "Journey to the Top" experience and improve customer satisfaction with the overall experience ive and efficient use of resou artnerships to supplement exi Objective: Implement re evenue enhancement strategie es Strategy Action Steps Performance Measurements Increase ticket sales Add two additional ticketing locations with five points-of-sale at the Old Courthouse and three points-of-sale in a ticket booth near the Arch entrance Increase revenue opportunities through advance ticket sales by expanding existing partnerships and establishing new relationships Track the effectiveness of advertising promotions Minimize visitor complaints related to limited capacity and new ticketing locations.
-Continue partnerships with the St. Louis Convention and Visitors Commission and area hotels to sell packages, which increase exposure and previsit buying opportunities Determine the most effective promotions strategies through system tracking and evaluation
+Objective: Improve service quality Strategy Action Steps Performance Measurements Due to limited capacity and amenities available to visitors, the Gateway Arch Visitor Center will require a timed-ticket for entry Update the Arch Tram Transportation System by replacing the Motor Generator Sets Redesign "Journey to the Top" load zones to focus on park themes, lower maintenance costs, and improved pre-boarding processes ive and efficient use of resourt artnerships to supplement exit Objective: Implement re venue enhancement strategie es Strategy Action Steps Performance Measurements Increase ticket sales Add two additional ticketing locations with five points-of-sale at the Old Courthouse and three points-of-sale in a ticket booth near the Arch entrance Increase revenue opportunities through advance ticket sales by expanding existing partnerships and establishing new relationships Track the effectiveness of advertising promotions Minimize visitor complaints related to limited capacity and new ticketing locations.
+Continue partnerships with the St. Louis Convention and Visitors Commission and area hotels to sell packages, which increase exposure and pre- visit buying opportunities Determine the most effective promotions strategies through system tracking and evaluation

-Objective: Identify and in where benefice mplement shared services pro ial ograms with other entities Strategy Action Steps Performance Measurements Work closely with local communities and organizations to ensure the success of all as we are a regional cooperative partner that supports regional economic development Maximize public relations and public awareness opportunities Partner with the NPS to coordinate and promote activities Coordinate financial resources and strategic partnerships for CityArchRiver 2015 projects Objective: Deliver quality y capital projects on time and within budget Strategy Action Steps Performance Measurements Aggressively pursue and complete capital projects As determined from guest research and in conjunction with the National Park Service General Management Plan, address key guest experience issues through capital investments Design, construct, and install Arch Load Zone and lobby exhibits to improve the guest experience Complete Arch Tram Transportation System Motor Generator study, design, and bid review
+Objective: Identify and implement shared services programs with other entities where benefic Strategy Action Steps Performance Measurements Work closely with local communities and organizations to ensure the success of all as we are a regional cooperative partner that supports regional economic development Maximize public relations and public awareness opportunities Partner with the NPS to coordinate and promote activities Coordinate financial resources and strategic partnerships for CityArchRiver 2015 projects Strategy y capital projects on time and Action Steps Performance Measurements Aggressively pursue and complete capital projects As determined from guest research and in conjunction with the National Park Service General Management Plan, address key guest experience issues through capital investments Design, construct, and install Arch Load Zone and lobby exhibits to improve the guest experience Complete Arch Tram Transportation System Motor Generator study, design, and bid review

-Gateway Arch: Performance Indicato ors
+Gateway Arch: Performance Indicators

-FY 2016 FY 20 15 FY 2014
+FY 2016 FY 20 )15 FY 2014

 Target Projection Target Actual

 Operating income (\$ in thousands) \$1,436 \$1,278 \$1,219 \$1,877

 Tram ridership 757,685 848,532 857,266 885,165